-The route is made up of no fewer than a million individual lights, from strings of fairy-lights to giant illuminated flowers; each adorning ancient trees, especially commissioned installations, and Kew’s iconic buildings.
+As of 15th November, they’ll be transforming an entire 2.7km stretch of the botanic parkland that is Kew Gardens into an almost unfeasibly magical, after-hours, mulled-wine toting festive woodland light trail that’s taken over a year to plan.
+This year’s route involves no fewer than a million individual lights, from strings of fairy-lights to giant illuminated flowers; all adorning ancient trees, especially commissioned installations, and Kew’s iconic buildings.

+Amongst brand new installations you’ll see all the returning Christmas at Kew favourites, including the flickering fire sculpture garden; the famous cathedral-inspired tunnel of light; and a windswept cascade of floating poppies.
 It’ll all lead you to the grand finale at Kew’s own stunning Palm House, a sweeping, 19th century wrought-iron and glass palace that houses the more tropical plants of the collection.
-They’ll be swathing the entire building in kaleidoscopic projections, while a fountain and laser beam show plays out on the lake in front (by which we mean, they’re projecting shadow-puppet style images of Santa’s sleigh onto a spray of water in the middle of the lake.
-Magical doesn’t even begin to cover it).
-All of which you can get a particularly cosy view of with a table in their Georgian café overlooking it all, The Botanical, included in the VIP ticket.
+They’ll be swathing the entire building in kaleidoscopic projections, while a musical fountain and laser beam show plays out on the lake in front.

 Christmas at Kew | Royal Botanic Gardens, TW9 3AE